gk199/Run3-HCAL-LLP-Analysis/README.md

 git checkout -b <your-branch>
 ```

-Starting from the LLP ntuple in [cms-lpc-llp](https://github.com/cms-lpc-llp/llp_ntupler/tree/run3_GKdev_2022HCAL), the MakeClass was used to initalize the `LLP_HCAL_Analyzer.*` files, and Kiley's setup for the full framework.
+## Ntuples to Minituples
+`DisplacedHcalJetAnalyzer/util/DisplacedHcalJetAnalyzer.C` is the main file that produces minituples.
 To run in compiler mode:
 ```
 cd Run/
 proxy